 Hydrangeas are one of my personal favorites though it might surprise people to see them listed as one of the best flowering shade plants.
 We have them all around our house, and our first ones actually started on our shade side.

 Some varieties of bellflowers are short and can handle shade well, making them an excellent groundcover choice for shade gardens.
 We have started these on one end of our shade garden to see how they do.
 So far so good!

-You can plant these babies anywhere!
+You can plant geraniums anywhere!
 Ours do great in full shade, and they’re a wonderful way to add color to your shade garden.

 Spanish Bluebells can be planted in full sun to full shade and are available in white, pink, and blue varieties.
 These late spring bloomers grow to about 16 inches tall.